-To build the ALoFT classifier, we used three classes of variants as training data sets: premature stop variants that are homozygous in at least one individual in the Phase1 1000 Genomes data (1KGP1) that represent benign stop variants, homozygous premature stop mutations from HGMD that lead to recessive disease and heterozygous premature stop variants in haplo-insufficient genes that lead to dominant disease24,31.
+To build the ALoFT classifier, we used three classes of variants as training data: benign homozygous premature stop variants, dominant heterozygous and recessive homozygous disease premature stop mutations.
+The benign set includes homozygous premature stop variants discovered in a cohort of 1092 healthy people, Phase1 1000 Genomes data (1KGP1).
+Homozygous premature stop mutations from HGMD that lead to recessive disease and heterozygous premature stop variants in haplo-insufficient genes that lead to dominant disease represent the two disease classes24,31.
 We built the ALoFT classifier to distinguish among the three classes using a random forest algorithm32.
 ALoFT provides class probability estimates for each mutation.
 We obtain good discrimination between the three classes.
 The average multiclass test AUC (area under the curve) with 10-fold cross-validation is 0.96.
 The precision for the three classes are as follows: Dominant=0.85, Recessive=0.84, Benign=0.89.
 The classifier is robust to the choice of training data sets and performs well with different training data sets (Supplementary Table 2, Supplementary Fig. 2).

 We analyzed the feature importance to understand the contribution of different features to the classification (Supplementary Fig. 3).
 The presence/absence of an allele in a cohort of 2,203 African-American and 4,300 European-American unrelated individuals enrolled in the National Heart, Lung, and Blood Institute Exome Sequencing Project, ESP6500 cohort, and its frequency appear to be the most important features for the classification.
 We retrained the random forest model excluding the ESP6500-related features.
 The classifier still performs well with an average multiclass test AUC =0.93 and the precision for the three classes are as follows: Dominant=0.83, Recessive=0.79, Benign=0.80.
 We also systematically evaluated the classifier using models trained on specific sets of features.
 We find that integrating all the features improves prediction accuracy of the classifier and is not dominated by any single feature (Supplementary Table 3).

 In order to estimate the number of premature stop disease alleles in a healthy individual, we applied ALoFT to 5,495 premature stop variants from the 1KGP1 dataset (Online Methods).
 The predicted benign LoF score for premature stop variants in this population cohort have a wide range of values (Fig. 2a, Supplementary Table 4).
-On average, each individual is a carrier of 2.2 rare heterozygous premature stop alleles that are predicted to be disease-causing in the homozygous state (Supplementary Table 5).
-This is likely to be an upper estimate because the prediction accuracy can be affected by a number of confounding factors that include incomplete penetrance of disease alleles, variable expressivity, genetic modifiers, compensatory mutations, marginal variant calls and imperfect training datasets.
+On average, each individual is a carrier of two rare heterozygous premature stop alleles that are predicted to be disease-causing in the homozygous state (Supplementary Table 5).
 Current estimates of the genetic burden of disease alleles in an individual vary widely, ranging from 1.1 recessive alleles per individual to 31 deleterious alleles33-36.
+It should be noted that the prediction can be affected by a number of confounding factors that include incomplete penetrance of disease alleles, variable expressivity,,compensatory mutations, marginal variant calls and imperfect training datasets.